vatpac-technology/sops/docs/aerodromes/procedural/Coffs.md

     *Once both aircraft have passed and/or another separation standard is available (e.g. vertical separation), the geographic feature standard can be relaxed.*
     **CFS ADC:** "RXA6418, cancel the offshore requirement, track for downwind runway 21, cleared visual approach"

+## Surveillance
+Surveillance coverage can be expected to be not available below `A028` in the CFS CTR.
+Although CFS ADC is **not permitted** to use surveillance for separation, ARL(MNN) or INL may assist by establishing surveillance separation standards via coordination

 ## Coordination
 ### Departures